 Ashinaga USA’s primary focus is the Ashinaga Africa Initiative (AAI).
-The Ashinaga Africa Initiative (AAI) is an academic leadership program launched in 2014.
-It aims to contribute to sub-Saharan Africa’s expanding role in global development through increasing access to international higher education.
-AAI Scholars are students who have lost one or both parents and are committed to returning home, or to the region of sub-Saharan Africa, to initiate change, innovation, and development.
-Ashinaga provides each selected AAI Scholar with the academic and financial support to study abroad, as well as access to mentoring and career guidance.
-After graduation, Scholars return home, empowered to turn their vision into reality.
+The Ashinaga Africa Initiative (AAI) is an academic leadership program that launched in 2014.
+It aims to contribute to Sub-Saharan Africa’s expanding role in global development through increasing access to international higher education.
+AAI Scholars are students who have lost one or both parents and are committed to returning to Sub-Saharan Africa after university abroad, to initiate change, innovation, and development.

 Ashinaga USA is proud to say that the excellence of our AAI Scholars has been recognized time and time again and reflected in the significant amount of financial aid pledged by high-quality higher education institutions all over the country.
 Ashinaga USA’s activities include: